LET'S WORK TOGETHER!

 To begin, please provide the property address so that I may access the most recent deed and confirm ownership.
 Once this has been verified, I will outline the necessary steps to achieve your objectives and subsequently furnish you with a quote.
 You may review the quote and determine how to proceed.
 There is no charge for retrieving this information.

-Following our discussion and your acceptance of the estimate, your documents will be prepared within three to five business days upon receipt of payment.
+After our discussion and your acceptance of the estimate, your documents will be prepared within three to five business days upon receipt of payment.

 In most instances, upon receipt of all signed and executed documents, they are submitted for recording, typically on the same day.
 After recording, you will be sent an email with PDF’s of the Official Recorded documents, and the originals will be mailed to the address provided.